ktor-doc-jp/ktor-doc-jp/advanced/engines.md

 permalink: /advanced/engines.html
 keywords: >-
     create custom engine ApplicationEngine
+ktor_version_review: 1.0.0
 ---

-Ktor's HTTP client and server provide a common interface while allowing use of several different engines to perform and handle HTTP requests.
+Ktor's HTTP client and server provide a common interface while allowing to use of several different engines to perform and handle HTTP requests.

 Ktor includes several artifacts and engines:
 * For the server: `Netty`, `Jetty`, `Tomcat`, `CIO`, `TestEngine`